canonical/core-initrd/HACKING.md

 You can install spread by simply using ```snap install spread```, however this does not allow for the lxd-backend to be used.
 To use the lxd backend you need to install spread from source, as the LXD profile support has not been upstreamed yet.
-This document will be updated with the upstream version when this happens.
+This document will be updated with the upstream version when the PR https://github.com/snapcore/spread/pull/136 merges.
 To install spread from source you need to do the following.

 ```
 git clone https://github.com/Meulengracht/spread